HappySeaFox/sail/README.md

 SAIL codecs is the deepest level.
 This is a set of standalone, dynamically loaded codecs (SO on Linux and DLL on Windows).
 They implement actual decoding and encoding capabilities.
 End-users never work with codecs directly.
-They always use abstract, high-level APIs for that.
+They always use abstract, high-level APIs in `libsail` for that.

 Every codec is accompanied with a so called codec info (description) file which is just a plain text file.
-It describes what the codec can actually do: what pixel formats it can read and output, what compression types does it support, specifies a preferred output pixel format, and more.
+It describes what the codec can actually do: what pixel formats it can read and output, what compression types it supports, and more.

 By default, SAIL loads codecs on demand.
 To preload them, use `sail_init_with_flags(SAIL_FLAG_PRELOAD_CODECS)`.

 ### libsail-common

-libsail-common holds common data types (images, pixel formats, I/O abstractions etc.) and a small set of functions shared between SAIL codecs and the high-level APIs.
+libsail-common holds common data types (images, pixel formats, I/O abstractions etc.) and a small set of functions shared between SAIL codecs and the high-level APIs in `libsail`.

 ### libsail